khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

     - a video project
     - a blog focusing on writing articles
 - how you could book equipment in the university and where you could use advanced software/hardware for content production (TBC)

+As there are many options for tools available
+- this was tricky to prepare, especially because of the hybrid class teaching (audio feedback)
+- quick demo of production on my computer
+- quick demo of production on windows PC

+Main take aways
+- paid vs free software
+- do it all or delegate
+- less is more (e.g. simple transitions)
+- keep raw files
+- keep assets for one project together, organised (have a convention for naming and organising your files)

 ### homework
 - explore a variety of software for audio-video production